Evolutionarily Stable Stackelberg Equilibrium: Algorithms

+If the support-restricted master problems are solved to global optimality, the cut-generation loop terminates for each support, and the algorithm returns a nonempty candidate, then the returned candidate is an OSESS with respect to the numerical ESS test in Algorithm~\ref{alg:ess-check}.
+Indeed, for a fixed support, the master problem with finitely many generated cuts is a relaxation of the true ESS-constrained problem.
+Therefore, once its optimizer $(\boldsymbol{\sigma},\boldsymbol{x})$ passes the global ESS certification check, no higher-objective ESS-feasible candidate exists on that support.
+Taking the best certified candidate over all supports then yields an OSESS under the stated numerical tolerances.

-Pseudocode for the main algorithm in continuous setting is given in Algorithm~\ref{alg:osess-cont}.
-The algorithm follows a generate-and-certify structure: first a candidate solution satisfying the KKT conditions of the invasion maximization problems is computed, and then a global optimization check verifies that no mutant phenotype can invade.
-The main subroutine Algorithm~\ref{alg:genosess} generates a candidate OSESS by solving the optimization problem presented in Equation~\ref{eq:opt2}.
-The formulation finds a solution that satisfies the KKT optimality conditions, though it is not guaranteed to be a globally optimal solution.
-To test if this candidate solution is globally optimal we perform the \emph{ex-post} certification procedure described in Algorithm~\ref{alg:ex-post}, using a numerical tolerance of $\epsilon_{inv}.$ We set $\epsilon_{inv} = 10^{-3},$ which is biologically negligible but significantly larger than Gurobi's default tolerance of $10^{-6}.$ Note that if the quality of life functions $G_i$ are concave in $u_i$ then the KKT conditions are also sufficient.
+Pseudocode for the main algorithm in continuous setting is given in Algorithm~\ref{alg:continuous-osess}.
+The algorithm follows a generate-and-certify structure: first a candidate solution satisfying the KKT conditions of the invasion maximization problems is computed, and then a global optimization check verifies that no mutant trait can invade.
+The main subroutine Algorithm~\ref{alg:gen-osess} generates a candidate OSESS by solving a finite-dimensional KKT-based relaxation of the reformulation in Equation~\ref{eq:continuous-osess-reform}.
+The formulation globally optimizes the leader objective over solutions satisfying the KKT necessary optimality conditions for the invasion maximization problems, but such a solution is not guaranteed to satisfy the true global invasion constraints.
+We therefore perform the ex-post certification procedure described in Algorithm 6, using a numerical tolerance of $\epsilon_{\mathrm{inv}},$ to verify that no mutant trait can invade.
+We set $\epsilon_{inv} = 10^{-3},$ which is biologically negligible but significantly larger than Gurobi's default tolerance of $10^{-6}.$ Note that if the fitness functions $G_i$ are concave in $u_i$ then the KKT conditions are also sufficient.
 In our experiments we will use previously-studied $Q$ and $G_i$ functions, and the algorithm will involve solving nonconvex QCQPs.